pushrax/OpenVR-SpaceCalibrator/README.md

 Use VR devices from one company with any other.

 This is **beta software** and may not work for you.
-A quick video demo is available at https://www.youtube.com/watch?v=W3TnQd9JMl4
+A quick video walkthrough of the calibration process is available at https://www.youtube.com/watch?v=W3TnQd9JMl4

 ## Usage